Additional information -- Frequently Asked Questions

 Yes, I do assist families with their potty training.
 There are different methods and theories that are equally successful when introducing a child to the toilet.
 This is why the decision of when and how to teach your child to use the toilet is yours to make.
 I will, of course, share what I have found works well and we will work together to find the timing and method that works best for your family.

+Transitioning to pull-ups must be discussed & agreed upon prior to bringing to care.
 Before transitioning to underwear children need to be able to: undress & dress themselves with minimal help, get themselves up and down from the toilet, and consistently push pee out.
 The transition to underwear must be discussed and agreed upon prior to bringing your child to care in underwear.
+We will sign a separate Toilet Learning Agreement at this time.

 Here is some information to get started: Using the Toilet at Cuddles Academy